GenoMixer/AmpliSeq-Myeloid-Panel-Coverage/README.md

 cd "/mnt/nas-5268189/ifh-rechenzentrum1/illumina/MiSeqOutput/230413"
 ```

-2. Create a folder to move the Pisces BAM files into an seperate folder:
+2. Create a folder to move the Pisces BAM files into it:

 ```bash
 mkdir "pisces_bam"